mobius-network/mobius-client-dotnet/README.md

 # Mobius DApp Store C# .NET SDK

-The Mobius DApp Store .Net SDK makes it easy to integrate Mobius DApp Store MOBI payments into .NET Standard and .NET Core applications.
+The Mobius DApp Store .Net SDK makes it easy to integrate Mobius DApp Store MOBI payments.
+The Mobius .NET SDK is a library that works with any .NET Standard or .NET Core API or application.
+This also means that any Unity Project running on version 2018.1 or later can now utilize this SDK for in-app cryptocurrency payments with 0 fees.
+The SDK has a target framework of netstandard2.0 making it compatible with a wide variety of .NET projects.

 ## Installation
 Install the nuget package into an existing .NET project.